When an employment ends

 • Include the payment date (this is the date the post cessation payment is made).

-Payments made outside the year your employee leaves
+Payments made outside the year an employee leaves

-The process for reporting a post cessation payment where the employee ceases employment in a previous year is as follows:
+The process for the employer to report a post cessation payment where the employee ceases employment in a previous year is as follows:

-• Do not supply an employment commencement date.
+• Do not include an employment commencement date.

 • Make a payroll submission for the post cessation payment.